Diegowh/KonohaProject/README.md

   - **NonCommercial** - You may not use the material for [commercial purposes](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en#ref-commercial-purposes)
   - **NoDerivatives** - If you [remix, transform, or build upon](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en#ref-some-kinds-of-mods) the material, you may not distribute the modified material.
   ---
-## Project Objectives
-Create a gamified time-management app inspired on the Naruto universe with a progression system and visual personalization.
-- Add a progression system to unlock characters, evolve them, etc. through XP earned using the app.
-- Customizable focus/break cycles.
-- Include progress tracking and achievement stats.
-- The progression system will never use any gacha mechanics.

 ### Sound effects
 bubble_tiny.wav by cdonahueucsd -- https://freesound.org/s/337131/ -- License: Attribution 4.0